totalimmersion/com.somfy.tahoma/readme.txt

 Connect your Somfy TaHoma, Switch or Connexoon account to Homey then control and read your devices, sensors and scenarios directly from Homey.

-Use the power of Homey flows to automate your Somfy devices.
+Use the power of Homey Flows to automate your Somfy devices.

 Written to fully comply with Somfy's latest guidelines, so you can use the app with peace of mind.